germany insider facts

 New Town

 The baroque Neustädter Rathaus (town hall of the new town) was built in the 18th century on the market square.
+In front of the red brick building is the Brothers Grimm memorial that commemorates the famous sons of Hanau.

 Alte Fasanerie

 The wildlife park Alte Fasanerie is an attraction for all animal friends, kids and adults alike.
-The huge park features woodlands, meadowns, and open spaces.
+The huge park features woodlands, meadows, and open spaces.
 Huge enclosures give animals like deer, bisons, wolves, wild boars and elks space to roam.

 Smaller enclosurers are home to badgers, racoons, foxes and ferrets.
 In the bird aviaries the colourful pheasants are my personal favourites, but the snow owls look also beautiful.

-On weekends (only in dry weather) you can drive in a covered carriage throughout the park.
-Pony rides are offered for children.
 One of the most fascinating attraction is the monthly wolves howling night at full moon.
-Ayla, Scott & Khan are three arctic wolves, they were hand raised by Dr Marion Ebel, the biologist who howls with the wolves.
+Ayla, Scott & Khan*, the older arctic wolves which were hand-raised by biologist Dr Marion Ebel in 2004, howls with the wolves.

-Museums in Hanau Germany
+Museums in Hanau

 The museum is open Tuesday to Friday from 10am to 12 pm, and 2 pm to 5 pm, Saturday and Sunday from 10 am to 5 pm.

-Historisches Museum Schloss Philippsruhe (Historical museum)
+• Historisches Museum Schloss Philippsruhe (Historical museum)

 The palace is home of the historical museum, including an unique paper toy theatre museum.
 See fayences, silver and cast iron art, explore documents of Hanau's history.